 “This coffee has notes of lemon-lime, and is bright with a tea like body…” “What do you mean?”
-I often get confused looks from people when describing the flavors and aromas you can find in coffee.
+I often get confused looks from people when describing the flavors and aromas you can find in coffee origins from around the globe.

 Coffee is a very complex beverage, and there are many factors that go into how it tastes, or “cups”.
-One of the biggest is the coffee’s origin, or where it is grown.
+One of the biggest is the coffee origins, or where the coffee is grown.
 The countries that produce coffee are very diverse.
 The growing conditions in each country contributes to how the coffee tastes.
 The elevation, the soil content, and the amount of rain and sun the trees get are all factors.
 Whether the coffee is washed vs. natural process also plays a role.
 Washed means the coffee is dried after the fruit of the coffee cherry is removed, while natural process means the coffee bean is dried with the fruit still intact.
 I will give some examples.

 The coffee I was talking about above comes from Ethiopia, this is one of my favorite origins.
 Coffees from Ethiopia have two main cup profiles, both are fruity, but the fruit is different depending on how the coffee is processed after it is picked.
 The washed process coffees from Ethiopia have citrus notes – this can be lemon, lime, orange, or tangerine.
 They tend to be bright with a tea-like body.
 Natural process coffees, on the other hand, have more berry notes – blueberry, cherry, or black cherry.
 They have a deeper body and are not as bright.
 I have cupped naturals from Ethiopia that smelled and tasted like blueberry pie.